Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 - MAT rate reduced from 15% to 14%

-- MAT paid from 1 April 2026 becomes final tax
+- MAT paid from 1 April 2026 will become final tax

 Utilisation of Existing MAT Credit

-- Allowed only upon transition to new regime
+- Allowed only upon transition to the new tax regime

-- Capped at 25% of annual tax liability
+- Utilisation capped at 25% of annual tax liability

 4. TDS & TCS Changes